Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Viral hepatitis E causes the hepatitis E virus (HEV) - an RNA-containing virus.
-The disease is characterized by a fecal-oral route of transmission, predominantly aquatic.
+Viral hepatitis E is caused by the hepatitis E virus (HEV), an RNA-containing virus.
+The disease is typically transmitted through the fecal-oral route, primarily water.
 The incubation period of the disease is about 35 days.
-The clinical course of acute viral hepatitis E is similar to the course of viral hepatitis A. Much heavier the disease occurs in pregnant women, especially in the third trimester.
-RNA HEV appears in the blood 2-3 weeks after infection.
-Viralemia indicates the fact of infection and lasts on average for 3 months, less often - up to 6 months.
+The clinical course of acute viral hepatitis E is similar to that of viral hepatitis A. The disease is significantly more severe in pregnant women, especially in the third trimester.
+HEV RNA appears in the blood 2-3 weeks after infection.
+Viremia indicates the fact of infection and lasts on average for 3 months, less often - up to 6 months.

-For specific diagnostics of viral hepatitis E, the ELISA method based on the detection of IgM antibodies (anti-HEV IgM), which appears in the blood 3-4 weeks after infection (10-12th day from the onset of clinical manifestations of the disease) is used.
-Detection of anti-HEV IgM in the blood serves as a laboratory confirmation of the diagnosis.
+For specific diagnostics of viral hepatitis E, the ELISA method is used, based on the detection of IgM antibodies (anti-HEV IgM), which appear in the blood 3-4 weeks after infection (10-12 days from the onset of clinical manifestations of the disease).
+Detection of anti-HEV IgM in the blood serves as laboratory confirmation of the diagnosis.
 They are detected in 90% of patients with acute infection within 1-4 weeks from the onset of the disease.
-Anti-HEV IgM disappear from the blood for several months.
+Anti-HEV IgM disappear from the blood within several months.
 After 3 months from the onset of the disease, antibodies are detected only in 50% of patients, and after 6-7 months - in 6-7%.
-IgG antibodies in viral hepatitis E are detected in the blood at the height of the disease, during recovery they reach the highest values (detectable in 93-95% of patients).
-The presence of only IgG antibodies can not be considered a confirmation of the diagnosis of viral hepatitis E.
+IgG antibodies in viral hepatitis E are detected in the blood at the height of the disease, during the recovery period their number reaches the highest values (detected in 93-95% of patients).
+The presence of only IgG antibodies cannot be considered confirmation of the diagnosis of viral hepatitis E.